-- 11.5 Particularly, the responsibility for buying produce in compliance with the Donau Soja requirements (with Declarations of Self-Commitment Farmers [Soya Bean Producers] and a plausibility check), checking of incoming produce (including retained samples), handling the quality management on site (paragraph 7 of R 02), as well as taking and storing retained samples in the outgoing produce department (paragraph 5.3 of R 02) shall not be transferable. - 11.6 If a primary processor exclusively uses one primary collector, this primary processor may commission external inspections (paragraph 8 of R 02 and paragraph 3 of the Requirements for Group Certifications) as well as the organisation and processing of lot certificates.
+- 11.4 If a primary processor exclusively buys Donau Soja soya beans from one primary collector, they may assume specific, precisely defined obligations of this collector. - 11.5 Particularly, the responsibility for buying produce in compliance with the Donau Soja requirements (with Declarations of Self-Commitment Farmers [Soya Bean Producers] and a plausibility check), checking of incoming produce (including retained samples), handling the quality management on site (paragraph 7 of R 02), as well as taking and storing retained samples in the outgoing produce department (paragraph 5.3 of R 02) shall not be transferable. - 11.6 If a primary processor exclusively uses one primary collector, this primary processor may commission external inspections (paragraph 8 of R 02 and paragraph 3 of the Requirements for Group Certifications) as well as the organisation and processing of lot certificates.
 In this case, the primary collector shall not receive their own certificate.

-Compound Feed Producer
+REQUIREMENTS 05, Version 08 Compound Feed Producer

 Purpose Specify the Donau Soja requirements to be met by compound feed producers.
-Definition Compound feed producer: company producing ready-made feed material or complementary feed material by mixing single feed materials Non-GM (produce): non-genetically modified (produced without GMOs) GM (produce): genetically modified (produced with GMOs) Outline 1 Donau Soja definition of compound feed producer12 Incoming produce13 Animal feed formulation24 Processing, storage and packing25 Documentation and record keeping36 Outgoing produce, product labelling47 Quantitative flow monitoring48 PCR testing49 General quality assurance510 Donau Soja contract compound feed producer511 Directly commissioned inspections612 Supervisory inspections6 Status Version 07: released by the Board on 15 September 2021
+Definition Compound feed producer: company producing ready-made feed material or complementary feed material by mixing single feed materials Non-GM (produce): non-genetically modified (produced without GMOs) GM (produce): genetically modified (produced with GMOs) Outline 1 Donau Soja definition of compound feed producer12 Incoming produce13 Animal feed formulation24 Processing, storage and packing25 Documentation and record keeping36 Outgoing produce, product labelling47 Quantitative flow monitoring48 PCR testing49 General quality assurance510 Donau Soja contract compound feed producer511 Directly commissioned inspections612 Supervisory inspections6 Status Version 08: released by the Board on 29 November 2023